bertrandmd/tiles-calculator/README.md

 # tiles-calculator

-> a node.js script for calculate minimum tiles in a perimeter
+> a node.js script for calculate minimum spatial extent tiles in a perimeter

 use [`tilebelt`](https://github.com/mapbox/tilebelt) and [`turf`](https://github.com/Turfjs/turf) modules